Siddarth-3002/CODSOFT-task-2/README.md

         elif "your name" in user_input or "whats your name" in user_input: print("🤖 Chatbot: I'm a simple chatbot created to help you with basic queries.")

+        elif "good" in user_input:
+            print("🤖 Chatbot: im happy to hear that you are doing good")

         elif "help" in user_input:
             print("🤖 Chatbot: Sure!
 You can ask about my name, how I am, or just say hello!")